-The sixth-grade math program includes the study of the following units: basic operations in whole numbers, fractions, decimals, integers, measurements, equations, number theory, geometry, ratio, proportion, percent, perimeter, area, volume, probability, statistics, and graphing.
+The sixth-grade math program builds upon prior knowledge, exploring each topic in greater depth and with increased application.
+Units of study include: Operations with whole numbers & decimals, operations with integers, operations with fractions, solving multi-step equations and inequalities, ratio, proportion, percent, perimeter, area, volume, surface area, statistics, and graphing linear equations.
 Abstract thinking, application, and problem-solving permeate each unit.
-Various manipulatives, technology opportunities, and mathematics competitions are used for enrichment.
-There is a strong emphasis on project-based learning and collaboration among students and teachers.
+Various manipulatives, Chromebooks, technology opportunities, and mathematics competitions are used for enrichment.
+There is a strong emphasis on collaboration among students and teachers.

 This course enables a select group of sixth-grade students to make connections between concrete experiences and abstract ideas within areas of mathematics.
-This pre-algebra program exposes students to expressions, equations, inequalities, integers, geometry, probability, and statistics as a foundation for Algebra I. A cornerstone of this class is that students learn to be strategic in their thinking through analyzing problems at the conceptual level.
+This pre-algebra program builds upon prior knowledge to dive deeper into expressions, equations, inequalities, integers, linear functions, geometry, probability, and statistics as a foundation for Algebra I. A cornerstone of this class is that students learn to be strategic in their thinking through analyzing problems at the conceptual level.
 Multiple approaches to creative problem-solving are valued and reinforced through communication and collaboration.
 Integration of the curriculum allows for mathematics to be relevant in the real world.
-IPads, graphing calculators, project-based learning, and mathematics competitions are used for enrichment.
+Chromebooks, graphing calculators, and mathematics competitions are used for enrichment.